GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

 ## Introduction

 Regardless of how much artificial intelligence a bot possesses, there may still be times when it needs to hand off the conversation to a human being.
+For example you want to build a bot that automatically replies some questions and is able to meet your customers wherever they are, but still be able to escalate issues to a human.
+Or if the bot couldn't handle every situation, or there were edge cases, the bot should be able to pass off to a person who had the right authority.
 The bot should recognize when it needs to hand off and provide the user with a clear, smooth transition.
 In this exercise, you will learn how you can use a bot to initiate a conversation with a user, and then hand off context to a human agent.

 First, you will learn how to create a middleware to intercepts incoming and outgoing events/messages.
 In this middleware you will handle the user-agent communication and the specials command only available for agents.
 Later you will modify your bot to use the new middleware and add a dialog to hand off the bot conversation to a human agent.